Aabha Tamhankar

 News

-- May, '24 - Graduated Master's in Robotics Engineering from WPI
+• May, '24 - Graduated with a Master's in Robotics Engineering from WPI

-- Won People's Choice for GRIE Poster Presentation at for my master's thesis.
+• February, '24 - Won People's Choice for GRIE Poster Presentation for my master's thesis.
 See post